cdrg/poemarcut/README.md

-# PoE2 Marcut (Path of Exile 2 Market Cut)
+# PoE Marcut (Path of Exile 1 and 2 Market Cut)

 ## Usage
-1. Run `poe2marcut`.
+1. Run `poemarcut`.
 It will run in the background.
 2. Hover your mouse cursor over an item in a merchant tab
 3. Press `F3` (default) or right-click to open the item price dialog.
 4. Press `F4` (default) to adjust the price text downward by 0.9x (default)